|

 The Institute for Motivational Studies and Research (IMSAR) was established with the aims of promoting studies and research on motivation in order to respond to social demands, as well as enriching research and learning on motivation at Tokyo Future University.
-The IMSAR pursues these goals by developing and leading various educational projects such as:

 (1)Motivational studies and research